 NJ Program Name Population Description and Statutory/Regulatory Citations Standards and Methodologies Service Package MEG AFDC including Pregnant women Individuals who are eligible for but not receiving IV-A, SSI or state supplement cash assistance - §1902)(a)(10)(A)(ii)(I) Individuals who would have been eligible for IV-A cash assistance, SSI, or state supplement if not in a medical institution - §1902(a)(10)(A)(ii)(IV) MAGI Plan A "Title XIX" Medicaid Special All individuals under 21 who are not covered as mandatory categorically needy - §1902(a)(10)(A)(ii)(I) and (IV) §1905(a)(i) MAGI Medicaid Special limit for a family of two is \$805.
 Plan A "Title XIX" SSI recipients Individuals receiving only an optional state supp.
-42 CFR 435.232 Individuals who meet the SSI requirements but do not receive cash - 42 CFR NJ state supplement only - determined annually and based on living arrangement Resources - SSI SSI methodology Income standard - SSI and SSI supplement Plan A (1) If receiving community-based MLTSS, then "HCBS - State Plan."
-(2) If residing in a NF, ICF/ID, or other institutional
+42 CFR 435.232 Individuals who meet the SSI requirements but do not receive cash - 42 CFR 435.210 Individuals who would be eligible for cash if not in an institution - 42 CFR 435.211 NJ state supplement only - determined annually and based on living arrangement Resources - SSI SSI methodology Income standard - SSI and SSI supplement payment Resource: SSI Plan A (1) If receiving community-based MLTSS, then "HCBS - State Plan."
+(2) If residing in a NF, ICF/ID, or other institutional setting, then "LTC."
+3) If not (1) or